-F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
-3 3 6.2 Course tools promote learner engagement and active learning.
-3 2 6.3 Technologies required in the course are readily obtainable.
-2 2 6.4 The course technologies are current.
-1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total 8 8 Comments:6.1: The tools/equipment used support the learning objectives.

-6.2: The tools can be used to support active learning.
+- 6.1: The tools/equipment used support the learning objectives. - 6.2: The tools can be used to support active learning.
 Consider addressing group work or collaborative activities as suggested by the Dynamic Skills Audit.
-Communication and collaboration were ranked a top skill; consider including these in the syllabus.
+Communication and collaboration were ranked a top skill; consider including these in the syllabus. - 6.3: Yes. - 6.4: The technology is current, up-to-date. - 6.5: No links are provided.

-6.3: Yes.

-6.4: The technology is current, up-to-date.

-6.5: No links are provided.
 Consider adding links.
 This would be for all software and tools used.

-G. Learner Support (9 points total) 7.1 The course instructions articulate or link to a clear description of the technical support offered 3 0 and how to obtain it.
-7.2 Course instructions articulate or link to the institution's accessibility policies and services.
-3 3 7.3 Course instructions articulate or link to an explanation of how the institution's academic 2 0 support services and resources can help learners succeed in the course and how learners can obtain them.
-7.4 Course instructions articulate or link to an explanation of how the institution's student support 1 0 services and resources can help learners succeed in the course and how learners can obtain them.
-Total 3
+For the final business project, please have students locate the privacy policy for the software they choose.
+This should be incorporated into the grading rubric, as well.

-7.1: No technical support information is provided in the syllabus.
-It is recommended that multiple channels of tech support communication be listed in the syllabus to ensure that no student is put behind due to technical difficulties.

-7.2: A general ADA compliance statement is made, along with a statement directing any student with special needs to contact the correct KVCC office, with the contact information provided.
-A link is provided to the KVCC ADA Policy.

-7.3: No academic resources are listed.
-If tutoring, advising, or other student services are available to support academic success, these should be listed along with links or contact information.

-7.4: Other than contact information to report and address discrimination, no student support services or resources are listed.
+- 7.1: No technical support information is provided in the syllabus.
+It is recommended that multiple channels of tech support communication be listed in the syllabus to ensure that no student is put behind due to technical difficulties. - 7.2: A general ADA compliance statement is made, along with a statement directing any student with special needs to contact the correct KVCC office, with the contact information provided.
+A link is provided to the KVCC ADA Policy. - 7.3: No academic resources are listed.
+If tutoring, advising, or other student services are available to support academic success, these should be listed along with links or contact information. - 7.4: Other than contact information to report and address discrimination, no student support services or resources are listed.
 If there are services to support student life resources, such as counseling or student wellness, these should be listed along with links or contact information.

-H. Accessibility and Usability (12 points total) 8.1 Course navigation facilitates ease of use.
-3 3 8.2 Information is provided about the accessibility of all technologies required in the course.
-3 2 8.3 The course provides alternative means of access to course materials in formats that meet 2 2 the needs of diverse learners.
-8.4 The course design facilitates readability.
-2 2 8.5 Course multimedia facilitate ease of use.
-2 n/a Total 9

-8.1: Course navigation is ideal; the Blackboard course appears to be used as a file repository and not an interactive space for students to interact or build a sense of community.
-Reviewer encourages discussions boards and/or links to collaborative group projects which allow students an opportunity to practice active learning.

-8.2: Information regarding the accessibility of technology used is not included.
+- 8.1: Course navigation is ideal; the Blackboard course appears to be used as a file repository and not an interactive space for students to interact or build a sense of community.
+Reviewer encourages discussions boards and/or links to collaborative group projects which allow students an opportunity to practice active learning. - 8.2: Information regarding the accessibility of technology used is not included.
 This would include instructions on how to obtain and install any programs used.
-If Word is recommended for journaling, instructions should be provided to students on expectations of that software.

-8.3: The Americans with Disabilities Act requires institutions to make accommodations for student who identify as having a disability.
+Links to appropriate business software would be helpful or at least a guide on how to locate business software for the final project would be beneficial. - 8.3: The Americans with Disabilities Act requires institutions to make accommodations for student who identify as having a disability.
 Work closely with your institution's office for disability services to identify resources to assist in making your course ADA compliant.
-For videos, a transcript or videos that are captioned are required as an effective means of communication.

-8.4: Pay special attention to fonts, text color, and background color.
+For videos, a transcript or videos that are captioned are required as an effective means of communication. - 8.4: Pay special attention to fonts, text color, and background color.
 Most learning management systems have a default appearance that is ADA compliant.
 Also, be aware that screen reader software will not recognize bold or italicized fonts.
-Check with your office of disability services before changing the appearance of your course.

-8.5: When possible, embedding multimedia within the course LMS ensures ease of access and limits student issues that may arise when leaving the LMS to access outside resources.
+Check with your office of disability services before changing the appearance of your course. - 8.5: When possible, embedding multimedia within the course LMS ensures ease of access and limits student issues that may arise when leaving the LMS to access outside resources.
 There were no outside links in Blackboard other than to .pdf files.

+Part II: Employment Data